about the event

 ww

-Join us to gain valuable knowledge, network with industry peers, and be inspired by the transformative initiatives that are shaping the future of transportation.
-Together, we can pave the way for a greener, more efficient, and sustainable transportation system that addresses climate change and creates a positive impact on our planet.
+Join us to gain valuable knowledge, connect with industry peers, and be inspired by transformative initiatives shaping the future of transportation and sustainability.
+Together, we can drive the transition toward a greener, more efficient, and resilient mobility ecosystem.

-Don’t miss this opportunity to be part of the global movement driving change in the transportation industry.
-Register now to secure your place at TMS TACCC and contribute to a more sustainable future.
+Be part of a global movement transforming the transportation industry—register now to secure your place at TMS TACCC and help shape a more sustainable future.

 join us